close

 Resume Samples

-There are many people who can benefit from using a combination resume.
-However, it is especially useful for people who are seeking a career change, or who have recently graduated from college or university.
+Many people can benefit from using a combination resume.
+Those who are seeking a career change or recent graduates are especially likely to find it useful.
 This is because these folks tend to have:

 • At least some work experience